Want the Cheapest Private Health Insurance?

 - Comprehensive Extras

-The basic package will provide a small range of services, compared to a comprehensive package with everything you could ever need.
-Some of the services you’ll be covered for with an extras policy include:
+The basic package will provide cover for a smaller range of services, compared to a comprehensive package with much more inclusions.
+Some of the services you may be covered for with an extras policy include:

 - Medical equipment/appliances (hearing aids etc)